Welcome to Jackson School of the Arts.

 For additional parking options, after 5 PM you may park in the Great Lakes Caring parking lot or in the Park for the Arts lots.
 Please do not park at Armory Arts.

 Unless your student is a teenager, you must come upstairs or to the theater to pick up and drop off your child for every class.
 We don’t want young children to be unattended or unsupervised.
 Use caution in the parking lot and around the building.

-for all.
+It is the policy of Jackson School of the Arts to prohibit smoking, drug or alcohol use on or near all company premises in order to provide and maintain a safe and healthy environment for all.
 By smoking we mean the act of lighting, smoking or carrying a lighted or smoldering cigar, cigarette, pipe of any kind or vapor type device.
 Additionally, we ask that if you smell of any type of smoke that you consider waiting downstairs in the gallery and away from children and families.
 This building is a weapons free environment.

-Many art classes work on projects from week to week.
+Simply put, if your student misses class, he/she cannot progress.
 Please make every effort to have good attendance and call to report absences.
 784-2389.

 We don’t automatically cancel our classes when schools close due to bad weather.
-Check our voice mail or our Facebook page after 1 PM.
+Check our voice mail or our Facebook page after 2 PM.
 The exception is for our classes that run before 3:00 PM.
 If JPS closes, we cancel morning classes too.